nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The query has missing parameters
+The query has missing parameters.

     * 1a1.
-CogniCare shows an error message that the index is invalid.
+CogniCare displays an error message that the index is invalid.

     Use case ends.